Version 1.4, October 2014

 Introduction

-13.1 Part II of the FOI Act establishes an Information Publication Scheme (IPS) for Australian Government agencies subject to the Act.
-The IPS requires agencies to publish a broad range of information on their website and provides a means for agencies to proactively publish other information.
+13.1 Part II of the FOI Act establishes an IPS for Australian Government agencies subject to the FOI Act.
+The IPS requires agencies to publish a broad range of information on their website and authorises agencies to proactively publish other information.
 Agencies must also publish a plan that explains how they intend to implement and administer the IPS (an agency plan).

 - publish an agency plan (ss 8(1) and 8(2)(a))